hugoam/two/README.md

 ui::color_edit(window, Colour(1.f, 0.34f, 0.73f));
 ```

-the styles of all widgets are entirely customizable, through style sheets declared in the json format
+The styles of all widgets are entirely customizable, through style sheets declared in the json format
 styles govern literally all aspects of :
 - the layout of the widgets
 - the appearance of the widgets

-by switching between [style sheets]() on the fly, you can instantly change the **whole** appearance of the ui
+By switching between [style sheets]() on the fly, you can instantly change the **whole** appearance of the ui

-you can also specify styles on a per-widget basis, by passing in a style parameter
+You can also specify styles on a per-widget basis, by passing in a style parameter
 ```c++
 Style style = {};
 ui::button(parent, style, "Click me!");